 - As the tree breaks down into greater detail, ask: If I want to accomplish these results, do I really need to do these tasks?

 - As the tree builds to broader goals, ask: Will these actions actually lead to these results?

 - Finally, draw the lines connecting the tasks.

 This tree diagram is taken from a PDSA conducted by Brown County Public Health to help establish a partnership coalition focused on improving healthy behaviors of county residents.

 Click to view larger.

 - Tree Diagram

 American Society for Quality

-- West Central Public Health Initiative Immunization Quality Improvement Project (page 4; PDF: 1.47MB / 10 pages)
+- West Central Public Health Initiative Immunization Quality Improvement Project (page 4; PDF)

 Kansas Health Institute